wildfly-extras/creaper/README.md

 that is, if an exception happens, the server is in an unknown state and the only reasonable action is aborting everything and reporting a major fail.

-#### WildFly

-By default, `OnlineOptions.standalone().localDefault()` configures a management client that connects to `localhost:9999` using the `remote` protocol, which makes sense for JBoss AS 7.

-If you want to connect to WildFly (any version), you can use the `protocol`
-method:

-    ManagementClient.online(OnlineOptions
-            .standalone()
-            .localDefault()
-            .protocol(ManagementProtocol.HTTP_REMOTING)
-            .build()
-    );

-This changes the protocol to `http-remoting` and also changes the default port to `9990`.
-If you define the port directly (using `hostAndPort`), you still have to define the correct protocol.

-Also, you can use `.protocol(ManagementProtocol.REMOTE)` to switch the protocol back to `remote`, which is useful when using WildFly client libraries against an AS7-based server.
-(It can't work the other way around, so if you have AS7 client libraries and specify `http-remoting`, you'll get an exception.)

-Alternatively, you can define a system property `creaper.wildfly` (its value is ignored, the system property just needs to be defined).
-This switches the default protocol to `http-remoting` and the default port to `9990` (in case SSL is configured, this switches the default protocol to `https-remoting` and the default port to `9993`).

-This way, you can run the same code against JBoss AS 7 and WildFly without the need to rewrite or recompile anything.
-Just define a system property, and provide a proper version of client libraries (as explained above).

-Note that it would actually be possible to implement handling of the `creaper.wildfly` system property completely outside of Creaper just in terms of the `protocol` method.

 #### HTTP transport

 If you want to use HTTP transport for executing operation (`.protocol(ManagementProtocol.HTTP)`),